lisphilar/covid19-sir/docs/README.rst

 If you have ideas or need new functionalities, please join this project.
 Any suggestions with `Github
 Issues <https://github.com/lisphilar/covid19-sir/issues/new/choose>`__
 are always welcomed.
+Questions are also great.
 Please read `Guideline of contribution <https://lisphilar.github.io/covid19-sir/CONTRIBUTING.html>`__ in advance.